 Furthermore, having untrained and atrophied glutes will give you a hard time during any kind of intense physical activity and increase your risk of injury and back and knee pain.

-Then comes the issue of aesthetics, of course – who on earth prides with having a flat, flabby butt that looks squashed in their favorite pair of jeans?
-Yet, shaping a strong attention-grabbing butt isn’t as hard as you might think.
+Then comes the issue of aesthetics, of course – who on earth prides with having a flat, flabby behind that looks squashed in their favorite pair of jeans?
+Yet, shaping a strong attention-grabbing behind isn’t as hard as you might think.
 You can sculpt a great backside by performing these exercises few times per week!

 1. Weighted Bridge